-A set of fixed social exclusion criteria is in place to exclude companies or issuers from consideration for investment where any revenue is derived from involvement in producing tobacco or involvement in the gambling sector, as defined by the GICS Industry Sector classification.
+The Fund also excludes companies where 10% or more of their revenue is derived from involvement in the gambling sector, as defined by the GICS Industry Sector classification.

 Please refer to the Prospectus for further information on the Exclusions Policy which is also applicable for the Fund's investments in addition to any Fund specific exclusions.